ac-dls/hoh_project/README.md

 ## Author

-Ana — M.Sc. in Nanotechnology Engineering (COPPE/UFRJ), background in computational nanomaterials modeling (DFT/FEM) and CubeSat payload work at Minerva Aerospace/UFRJ.
+Ana Carolina — M.Sc. in Nanotechnology Engineering (COPPE/UFRJ), background in computational nanomaterials modeling (DFT/FEM).
 This project is part of an ongoing transition toward space plasma physics and instrumentation work.